chris-short/devopsish.com/content/post/069/index.md

 [Serverless is eating the stack and people are freaking out — as they should be](https://read.acloud.guru/serverless-is-eating-the-stack-and-people-are-freaking-out-and-they-should-be-431a9e0db482): "AWS Lambda has stamped a big DEPRECATED on containers."
 Meanwhile, I went looking for a place to run containers as a service this week (and I only found AWS Fargate).

-[Skip containers and do serverless computing instead](https://www.infoworld.com/article/3265457/containers/why-serverless-is-the-better-option-than-containers.html): Container technologies like Docker are very powerful, but require talent you can’t get.
+[Skip containers and do serverless computing instead](https://www.infoworld.com/article/3265457/containers/why-serverless-is-the-better-option-than-containers.html): Container technologies like Docker are very powerful, but require talent you can't get.
 Serverless computing provides the same benefits—with talent you can actually get

 [As predicted, more branch prediction processor attacks are discovered](https://arstechnica.com/gadgets/2018/03/its-not-just-spectre-researchers-reveal-more-branch-prediction-attacks/): New attack focuses on a different part of the branch prediction system.